zitatorocsik/Elderly_Fall_Prediction/README.md

 ## Research Questions

-This project will address the following research questions:
+The primary research question:

 1. **Prediction Accuracy:** How well can the models predict falls among the elderly based on the provided features?

+This project will also address the following secondary research questions:

 2. **Feature Importance:** Which features play a crucial role in predicting falls, and how do they contribute to the models' decision-making process?